Z-BERT-A: a zero-shot Pipeline for Unknown Intent detection: Results

 \section{Results}

-Firstly, we evaluate the performance of BERT-A on the NLI task, see Table~\ref{tab:nli}.
-The accuracy precision and recall achieved confirm the quality of the pretrained model highlighting the impact of fine-tunining on Banking77-OOS-NLI.
+Firstly, we report the performance of BERT-A on the NLI task, see Table~\ref{tab:en_nli}.
+Here, BERT-A obtained the best results when being fine-tuned on Banking77-OOS-NLI.
+The accuracy, precision, and recall achieved confirm the quality of the pre-trained model which achieves a 1.6\% in accuracy and 2\% in F1-score then BERT-A fine-tuned with SNLI.
+We also report the results on the Italian and German fine-tuned models to highlight the impact of the different languages.

-Table \ref{tab:comparison} shows how the BERT-A component improves results over the majority of the baselines considered in terms of accuracy in the known intent scenario.
-Remarkably, the BERT-A version fine-tuned on Banking77-OOS-NLI outperforms all the considered baselines.
+Table \ref{tab:en_comparison} shows how the Z-BERT-A component improves results over most baselines in terms of accuracy in the known intent scenario where we present all available classes to the model as options in a zero-shot setting.
+Remarkably, the BERT-A version fine-tuned on \mbox{Banking77-OOS-NLI} outperforms all the considered baselines.
+Also, when considering at the German and Italian version of BERT-A we obseve comparable performance with the English counterpart, showing again how our approach can adapt to different scenarios.

-Finally, we evaluate Z-BERT-A on the unknown intent discovery task.
-Table~\ref{tab:zeroshot} reports the performance of BERT-A fine-tuned on SNLI and Banking77-OOS-NLI in comparison with a selection of zero-shot baselines for intent discovery.
-Both flavours of Z-BERT-A outperforms the considered baselines by a consistent margin.

-Table~\ref{tab:prompts}) reports the prompts used for GTP-J and T0 inference.
-For prompts 1 and 2 we let the models generate the intent without providing a set of possible options.
-Prompts 3 and 4 instead contain the candidate intents extracted using the first stage of the Z-BERT-A pipeline.
-Figure~\ref{img:cosplot} reports the average cosine similarity between the generated intents for each of the ground-truth intents.

-It is interesting to observe how the generated intents are similar to their semantic ground-truth counterparts.

-To appreaciate the quality of the generated intents, in Table~\ref{tab:examples} we report some examples of unseen ground-truth intents and the corresponding Z-BERT-A predictions.